outdreamer/build-a-cure/docs/tasks/function_to_do.md

               - bio: energy/heat across systems
               - nn: information about 'explanatory feature'-finding success, information enabling extracting features from input information ('start search in a particular position or with a particular search pattern for features')
           - system organization
-            - allocation of functionality/responsibility to systems (like immune) & positions (like organs)
+            - allocation of functionality/responsibility to systems (like immune or decision sub-systems) & positions (like organs, like max-pooling at certain positions)
         - information
           - proper memory management
             - dispose of resources like specific rules or abstractions as they become irrelevant